-The world's greatest escape artist Harry Houdini had an unquenchable thirst for the occult, but he never found the proof he wanted that spirits could communicate with the living.
-In a death pact made with his wife, Houdini promised to contact her from the other side.
+Legendary illusionist and escape artist Harry Houdini had a fascination with the possibility of communicating with the dead.
+He spent much of his life trying to find out if it was possible, and was ultimately disappointed at every turn.
+In a last ditch effort to find out the truth, he made a death pact made with his wife: he promised to contact her from the other side if it was at all possible.
 Beatrice "Bess" Houdini was faithful to their pact that demanded ten years of annual séances on the anniversary of her husband's death.

 Interest in Communicating With Spirits